talemache/talemache.github.io/_posts/2025-08-12-still-going-strong.md

 ---

 I ended up working well into the next day on this blog setup, and I have to get up for work in a couple of hours.
 It's been a while since I was this excited to do something that involved computers after working hours.
-Hopefully I can keep this momentum going because this was fun.
-More to come later today after work.
+Hopefully I can keep this momentum going!